deagustinchristian/art-classes/README.md

 - The code in the "head" part I got from following along the Love Running videos.
 - The Glass effect on the text overlay I learned by watching Love running and got the idea of a more glass like look from this Instagram account (https://www.instagram.com/p/CV1zwWlFqcs/?utm_medium=share_sheet)

-- Image column for the About Us section I created with help from (https://www.w3schools.com/howto/howto_css_images_side_by_side.asp)

 -  The flex box functions I learned and used code from (https://css-tricks.com/snippets/css/a-guide-to-flexbox/) and also from here (https://www.w3schools.com/css/css3_flexbox_container.asp)

 - Instructions on how to implement form validation on the Sign Up page was taken from Love running videos and from this website (https://www.w3schools.com/howto/howto_css_signup_form.asp)